AshhadKhan55/PWA-Voice-to-text-Imrove-context-AI-LLM/README.md

 ### Voice Recording & Transcription
 - Record audio directly from your device's microphone
-- Automatic transcription using OpenAI's Whisper API
+- Automatic transcription using Whisper (Xenova)'s for Whisper API
 - Base64 encoding for local storage persistence
 - Play back recordings directly in the browser